 Pharmacy context

-This pharmacy operates from a room in a business premises in the Harley Street area.
+This pharmacy operates from a room in a business premises in the Harley Street area of London.
 It is not open to the public.
-The pharmacy mainly supplies medical aesthetic treatments from its website https://wimpolepharmacy.co.uk/.
-It also fulfils some supplies through a third-party website.
+The pharmacy mainly supplies aesthetic treatments from its website https://wimpolepharmacy.co.uk/.
+It also fulfils some prescriptions from a third‐party website, and a clinic which provides treatments for hair loss.
 The pharmacy does not offer any NHS services.
+This was a reinspection as the pharmacy did not meet all standards at the last inspection.

 Inspection summary findings